 Equatorial Guinea is located in the heart of the Gulf of Guinea in west-central Africa, bordered by the Atlantic Ocean to the west, Cameroon to the north, and Gabon to the east and south.
-It has a total land area of 28,051.46 square kilometres and a total population of 1.4 million.
+The total area is around 28,051 square kilometres (including 26,017 square kilometres of land and 2,034 square kilometres of islands).
+In 2021, the population of Guinea-Bissau was 1.4 million.
 The capital of Equatorial Guinea is Malabo and the economic centre is Bata, the country’s largest city.

 Equatorial Guinea has abundant petroleum, natural gas, phosphate, gold, alumina, zinc and diamond resources, with proven crude petroleum and natural gas reserves of 1.1 billion barrels and 36.8 billion cubic metres respectively.
 In 2020, the daily production capacity of oil was about 109,200 barrels and the daily production capacity of liquefied natural gas was about 16,700 cubic metres, which are mainly extracted by companies from the US and the UK.
 The country enjoys rich forestry and fishery resources, with 1.626 million hectares of forests and 58% forest cover rate.
 The country has 312,000 square kilometres of a maritime exclusive economic zone, which is rich in tuna, African yellow croaker and prawns, with an annual catch of 70,000 to 100,000 tonnes.

 Equatorial Guinea is the third largest oil producer in sub-Saharan Africa.
 Oil has become the backbone of the country’s economic and social development.

 Major trading partners of Equatorial Guinea include Canada, China, France, India, Italy, Japan, the Netherlands, Spain, and the USA.